In addition to the Faculty of Graduate Studies admission requirements, Graduate Programs in Education requires:

 d) Where appropriate, candidates will be expected to have, or to obtain, relevant practical experience in their area of specialization.

-e) For applicants required to prove proficiency in English, a TOEFL score of 97 (Internet-based test), an IELTS score of 7.0 (Academic version), or a MELAB score of 83.
+e) For applicants required to prove proficiency in English, a TOEFL score of 97 (Internet-based test) or an IELTS score of 7.0 (Academic version).
 The test must have been taken within the last two years.
 When requesting that official TOEFL test scores are forwarded to the University of Calgary, please indicate institution code 0813.
-Proficiency may also be met by completion of Tier III of the International Foundations Program (IFP) with minimum grades of "B" on Academic Writing & Grammar, "B" on Reading Comprehension & Proficiency, and "B" on Listening Comprehension & Oral Fluency.

 Applicants to the Doctor of Philosophy program are encouraged to submit an Admission Portfolio containing examples of their work.
 The purpose of the Admission Portfolio is to give applicants the opportunity to provide additional documentation that demonstrates their suitability and qualification for doctoral studies.
 The Admission Portfolio is particularly relevant for program applicants who do not hold a thesis-based master’s degree.